 In the segregated military of 1944, African Americans were offered the jobs of cooks, or stevedores (loading and unloading ships).
 Out of the 320 men killed in the explosion, 202 were African American.

 Less than a month after the July 17th explosion, on August 9, 1944, the surviving members of the 4th, 8th, and 2nd divisions of the ordnance battalion were ordered to resume their work several miles away at Mare Island.
 Of the 328 men in the 3 divisions, 258 refused their orders to resume loading munitions.
 The 258 men were confined for three days on a barge docked at Mare Island.

-The men that ultimately agreed to return to work were given summary court martials, sentenced to bad conduct discharges and fined three months pay.
+The men who ultimately agreed to return to work were tried and convicted in summary courts-martial proceedings.
+The men were also sentenced to bad conduct discharges and fined three months pay.
 Fifty men were singled out by the Navy as ringleaders and were accused of mutiny.
 In September of 1944 they were formally charged with conspiring to make mutiny.